Business & Finance

 Tax Specialist

-·3 min read
+·4 min read

 Value-added tax (VAT) touches every invoice you send and every business expense you claim.
-For South African freelancers and small businesses, understanding VAT and SARS invoice requirements is essential for compliance and cash flow.
+"VAT invoice South Africa" and "SARS tax invoice" are among the most searched phrases by South African freelancers and small businesses—and for good reason.
+Get it wrong and you face penalties, audit issues, and delayed payments from clients who can't claim input tax.
 This guide covers what you need to know in 2025.

 When You Must Register for VAT

 VAT registration is mandatory when taxable turnover exceeds R1 million in any consecutive 12 months—you have 21 business days to register with SARS.
 Voluntary registration is available if turnover exceeds R50,000 in the past 12 months.
-Many businesses register voluntarily to claim input tax on equipment, office, or inventory.
-Weigh the benefit of reclaiming VAT against the compliance workload.

 How VAT Works: Output Tax vs Input Tax

 Output tax is the 15% VAT you charge on taxable supplies.
 When you invoice a client for R10,000 plus VAT, you collect R1,500 for SARS.
+That money is not yours—it belongs to the receiver.
+Set it aside immediately.

 Input tax is the VAT you pay on business expenses.
 You can claim it back.
 At the end of each VAT period, you pay SARS the difference (output minus input)—or claim a refund if input exceeds output.
+Invoice software that separates VAT on line items and totals makes this calculation automatic.

 What Every SARS Tax Invoice Must Include